AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Float
 - **Default value:** 0.2
-- **Description:** Time in seconds to sleep before checking what needs to be removed from cache
+- **Description:** The time in seconds to sleep before checking what needs to be removed from the cache.

 # tasks